-The news, in itself surprising, went around the world a few years ago when the papers appeared a strange story: Marco Polo discovered America?
+The news, in itself surprising, went around the world a few years ago when the papers appeared a strange story: Marco Polo & nbsp; discovered America?

-Something to scratch the icon Christopher Columbus and the discovery of the American continent official dated by the official history in 1492?
-Or simply thrown to the news media just to shake a little 'water?
+Something to scratch the icon Christopher Columbus and the official discovery of the American continent dated from official history in 1492?
+Or just a news thrown to the media just to shake a little 'water?

-Obviously, as it was launched so the hypothesis disappeared to most.
-But is it so farfetched an eventual discovery by the Venetian traveler Messer 200 years before Columbus?
+Obviously as it was launched so the hypothesis disappeared to most.
+But is it so farfetched an eventual discovery by the Venetian traveler 200 years before Columbus Messer?

 Personally I do not find so much shocking or terribly absurd.
-If it was not only because the so-called well before America was visited by Admiral Spanish but Genoese ancestry.
-Plowing the seas with their drakar, and 500 years earlier, blond warriors arrived on the coast of Canada, well before Columbus, the terrible Vikings.
-Just as it is now certain that after them, but always before the official discoverer, arrived on the U.S. coast the Knights Templar or what was left of it, perhaps fleeing Europe Christian who had betrayed them and erased from history.
+If it was not only because the so-called well before America was visited by Admiral Spanish ancestry but of Genoa.
+Plowing the seas with their Drakar, and 500 years earlier, blond warriors arrived on Canadian shores long before Columbus, the terrible Vikings.
+Just as it is now certain that after them, but always before the official discoverer, arrived on the coasts of the United States the Knights Templar or what was left of it, perhaps fleeing Europe Christian who had betrayed them and erased from history.
 Or so some thought.

-As a traveler, and most Venetian then used to sailing far and wide, just like the father and uncle, Marco Polo, on his deathbed said that "I did not write half of what I saw" (actually as we all know the "million", the story of his travels in the East, was written by Rustichello from Pisa under his dictation) may have reached the coasts of Alaska without even realizing that you are dealing with a new continent.
+Being a traveler, and most importantly Venetian then used to navigate in length and breadth, just as the father and uncle, Marco Polo, who on his deathbed said that "I did not write half of what I saw" (in reality, as we all know the "million", the story of his travels in the East, was written by Rustichello from Pisa under his dictation) may have reached the coasts of Alaska without even noticing that you are faced with a new continent.
 But much more likely is the fact that, once "discovered" the new land has decided that it was not a plot "hospitable" to establish a new colony.
 This does not mean, therefore, that the theory is so extravagant as you want to believe.

-And that this thesis is not so much crazy you can tell by the interest shown by the FBI in 1930 that certainly does not search at random or for pleasure.
+And that the & nbsp; this thesis is not so much crazy you can tell by the interest shown by the FBI in 1930 that is certainly the case in research or for pleasure.

-The FBI Edgar Hover analyze in detail a map called "Map with ship" or "Paper with ship" delivered at the Library of Congress, Washington, in 1933 the Italian-American Marcian Rossi.
-In the report drawn up by a librarian of short reads verbatim: "map depicts a ship alongside a card showing a part of India, China, Japan, the East Indies and North America."
+The FBI Edgar Hover analyze in detail a map entitled "Map with Ship" or "Charter with the ship" delivered at the Library of Congress, Washington, in 1933 by an Italian-American Marcian Rossi.
+In the report drawn up by a librarian of little reads verbatim: "map depicts a ship alongside a card that shows a part of India, China, Japan, the East Indies and North America."